open-xchange/appsuite-middleware/development/projectsets/com.openexchange.projectset.servergui/README.txt

    >>> Refresh (F5) project "open-xchange-development" <<<

-4. Build AJAX front-end by executing default ant task in build.xml file "openexchange-gui/build.xml".
+4. Build AJAX front-end by executing default ant task in build.xml file "open-xchange-gui/build.xml".

    Enable mod_proxy in your apache and add an appropriate configuration to apache's "conf.d" directory.
    See configuration file "com.openexchange.server/doc/examples/proxy_ajp_noncluster.conf".

    Next step is to make AJAX front-end accessible.
-A good way would be to link the directory "openexchange-gui" located in your workspace to system user's "public_html" directory:
+A good way would be to link the directory "open-xchange-gui" located in your workspace to system user's "public_html" directory:
-   'ln -s ${workspace_loc}/openexchange-gui Open-Xchange-GUI' The front-end is then accessible from: "http://localhost/~[username]/Open-Xchange-GUI"
+   'ln -s ${workspace_loc}/open-xchange-gui Open-Xchange-GUI' The front-end is then accessible from: "http://localhost/~[username]/Open-Xchange-GUI"